-As of December 31, 2017 and 2016, the vessels are stated at their revalued amounts using market approach, based on their fair values in the valuation report dated March 12, 2018 and March 29, 2017, respectively, prepared by an independent appraiser and reviewed by management.
-The appraisal report was issued by KJPP Yanuar Bey & Rekan in 2017 and KJPP Budi, Edy, Saptono & Rekan in 2016 using market data or sales comparison approach method in determining the revaluated amounts.
+As of December 31, 2017, the vessels are stated at their revalued amounts using market approach, based on their fair values in the valuation report dated March 12, 2018, prepared by an independent appraiser and reviewed by management.
+The appraisal report was issued by KJPP Yanuar Bey & Rekan using market data or sales comparison approach method in determining the revaluated amounts.